-A: In 2017, Microsoft announced they will transition from Skype for Business Online Edition (not to be confused with the Server Edition) to Microsoft Teams.
-The Microsoft Roadmap for this transition is linked here.
+A: In 2017, Microsoft announced they will transition from Skype for Business Online Edition to Microsoft Teams.
+Skype for Business online is not the same as CallTower's Hosted Skype for Business.
+The Microsoft Teams Roadmap for this transition is linked here.
 As stated on the Microsoft document, the dates and individual features may change and should not be relied upon in making purchasing decisions.

 Q: Are we going to be forced to Microsoft Teams by either CallTower or Microsoft?

 A: CallTower's Skype for Business (SfB) customers will not have their services affected by this Microsoft transition, because our SfB customers are on CallTower's private cloud.
 Our cloud operates on Skype for Business Enterprise Server Edition (rather than the Skype for Business Online Edition affected by the change) which currently is and will be supported for years to come.

 Q: Are we losing Skype for Business online?